ethereum-optimism/specs/specs/interop/predeploys.md

 - The message source MUST be `block.chainid`
 - The `Identifier.origin` and `sender` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `expiredMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.
-- Already expired messages MUST NOT be relayed.
+- It MUST NOT accept previously-expired messages, that is, messages stored in the `expiredMessages` mapping.

 ### Message Versioning